Indiana State Police: Rank structure

 The agency's rank structure is as follows (from highest to lowest):

 Troopers with 10 and 15 years of service are referred to as a Senior Trooper and a Master Trooper respectively, resulting in salary increases, but are not considered ranks.

-As of July 2015, the starting salary for a trooper is $40,902 upon completion of a one-year probation, while the salary for a colonel with 20 years of service is $90,781.
+As of July 2023, the starting pay for a Trooper is $70,000 per year.

 Equipment

 Aircraft

 In 1948, the Indiana State Police acquired a Navion airplane.
 Aircraft continued to be utilized throughout the 1950s and the Aviation Section continued to grow having helicopters introduced into the air fleet.
 Today, the Indiana State Police have two fixed-wing aircraft, three helicopters and six pilots used for law enforcement throughout the state which are maintained by the Aviation Section, a part of the Special Operations Section.
 The Indiana State Police also conduct joint operations with the Indiana National Guard to combat against illegal outdoor cannabis cultivation sites.

 Service weapons

 In 2006, around 50 Glock .40 S&W handguns issued to state troopers were identified as defective, impairing function.
 The handguns were replaced with the Glock 17 9mm, which functioned perfectly.

-The Indiana State Police chose the SIGM400 rifle for its SWAT in 2012, and chose the SIG-Sauer P227 as its duty pistol, alongside the SIG-Sauer P365 as a backup pistol in 2014.
+The Indiana State Police chose the SIGM400 rifle for its SWAT in 2012, and chose the SIG-Sauer P227 as its duty pistol, alongside the SIG-Sauer P365 as a backup pistol in 2019.

 Troopers are issued the Remington 870 12 gauge Police Magnum shotgun.
-Some troopers are issued AR-15 rifles, but most troopers who want a rifle are required to buy one themselves.
+Troopers are also issued an AR-15 styled rifle as their patrol rifle as a result of increasing gun violence across the country.